 - Bachelor of Arts Queen’s University, 1981

 - Chosen by peers as Lawyer of the Year 2020, Trusts and Estates, Toronto: Best Lawyers in Canada

-- Founder of Goddard Gamage LLP, chosen four times in the past decade by Canadian Lawyer magazine as one of the Top Wills, Trusts and Estates boutique law firms in Canada, including for 2019-2020
+- Founder of Goddard Gamage LLP, chosen five times by Canadian Lawyer magazine as one of the Top Wills, Trusts and Estates boutique law firms in Canada, including for 2021-2022.

 Publications and Presentations